- Search The Registry

 *Earl Woods was born on this date in 1932.
 He was a Black businessman, administrator, and teacher.

 He was also the father of professional golfer Tiger Woods.
 From in Manhattan, Kan., he was the last of six children of Maude and Miles Woods.
 He attended Kansas State and played catcher on the baseball team, the first African American player in the Big Eight Conference.

 Following the service, he moved to Cypress in Orange County, Ca. and worked as a contracts administrator for McDonnell Douglas.
 An avid golfer, Earl Woods trained his son Tiger to play the game he loved.
 Early on, Earl predicted greatness for his son.
-Woods wrote two books “Training a Tiger" and "Playing Through.”
-In the second book, he wrote about his philosophy, writing: “My whole life is about being positive.
-It’s about dreaming, and then taking steps in your life to achieve those dreams.
+Woods wrote two books, “Training a Tiger" and "Playing Through.”
+In the second book, he wrote about his philosophy: “My whole life is about being positive.
+It’s about dreaming and then taking steps to achieve those dreams.
 It is about overcoming obstacles and stereotypes such as bigotry and prejudice.
-Life is about giving and about sharing and caring for others, standing up and being counted for what you believe in, being a spokesperson and a role model, and being an inspiration.”
+Life is about giving and sharing and caring for others, standing up and being counted for what you believe in, being a spokesperson and a role model, and being an inspiration.”